ueberauth/guardian/README.md

 When using tokens, depending on the type of token you use, nothing may happen by default when you `revoke` a token.

 For example, JWT tokens by default are not tracked by the application.
 The fact that they are signed with the correct secret and are not expired is usually how validation of if a token is active or not.
-Depending on your use-case this may not be enough for your applications needs.
+Depending on your use-case this may not be enough for your application needs.
 If you need to track and revoke individual tokens, you may need to use something like [GuardianDb](https://github.com/ueberauth/guardian_db)